paavkar/DiscordNETBot/README.md

 - `/clear-chat`: Clear the chat history for this specific user and server combination.
 - `/toggle-search`: Toggle whether the language model is allowed to use search.
 - `/redis-test`: Used to test redis Pub/Sub is working.
+- `/create-channel-button`: Creates a message with a button that creates a private channel.